meysubb/meysubb.github.io/_posts/2017-12-27-CFB-models.md

 Models
 ------

 I'm going to use the `h20` package to build my tree based methods.
-In the past, I've found them to be more computationally efficient by leveraging parallel proccesses.
+In the past, I've found them to be more computationally efficient by leveraging parallel processes.

 ### Random Forests (RF)